 Thin Film Substrates

-Only a thin layer on the surface of a silicon wafer is used for making electronic components; the rest serves essentially as a mechanical support.
+Only a thin layer on the surface of a silicon wafer is used for making electronic components.
+The rest serves nearly as mechanical support.
 The role of SOI is to electronically insulate a fine layer of monocrystalline silicon from the rest of the silicon wafer.
-Integrated circuits can then be fabricated on the top layer of the SOI wafers using the same processes as would be used on plain silicon wafers.
+Integrated circuits can then be fabricated on the SOI wafers' top layer using the same processes as would be used on plain silicon wafers.
 The embedded layer of insulation enables the SOI-based chips to function at significantly higher speeds while reducing electrical losses.
 The result is an increase in performance and a reduction in power consumption.
 There are two types of SOI wafers.
-Thin film SOI wafers have a device layer <1.5 ?m and thick film wafers have a device layer >1.5 μm.
+Thin-film SOI wafers have a device layer <1.5 μm, and thick film wafers have a device layer >1.5 μm.

 Gallium Arsenide, After silicon second the most common semiconductor.
-Due to GaAs evaporation, does not form sufficient quality native oxide, mechanically fragile, due to direct bandgap commonly used to fabricate light emitting devices, due to higher electron and hole mobilities, also foundation of the variety of high-speed electronic devices, bandgap can be readily engineered by forming ternary compounds based on GaAs, e.g. AlGaAs.
+Due to GaAs evaporation, does not form sufficient quality native oxide, mechanically fragile, due to direct bandgap commonly used to fabricate light-emitting devices, due to higher electron and hole mobilities, also the foundation of the variety of high-speed electronic devices, the bandgap can be readily engineered by forming ternary compounds based on GaAs, e.g., AlGaAs.